calx0r/Blog/Zero-Point/CRTO.md

 ## CRTO Didn't Make Me a Red Teamer

-I want to be clear about this because of the name of the certification.

-I passed the **Certified Red Team Operator** exam.

-I don't consider myself a red team operator because of that.
+Passing CRTO obviously didn't make me a red team operator overnight.

-I'm a Network Security Administrator who's working toward transitioning into offensive security and eventually red teaming.

-CRTO is another step in that direction.

-There's still a ridiculous amount I want to learn about Windows internals, EDR, C2 infrastructure, OPSEC, payload development, identity attacks, detection, and red-team infrastructure.
+If anything, it showed me how much more there is to learn about C2, OPSEC, Windows internals, EDR, identity attacks, payload development, and the infrastructure behind an operation.

-The more I learn, the more I realize how much I don't know.

-That's part of what keeps this interesting.
+That's also what keeps me interested in this field.

-I'm not trying to collect enough certifications to suddenly declare myself a red teamer.
+I'm not interested in collecting enough certifications to suddenly call myself a red teamer.
 I want to build the knowledge and experience to eventually become a good one.

+CRTO was another step in that direction, not the finish line.

 ---

 ## Final Thoughts

-A few weeks after finishing CRTO, I think the biggest thing I've carried with me is a different way of approaching problems.
+The biggest thing I've carried with me from CRTO is a different way of approaching problems.

 Look at what you have.